 A coordinate measuring machine (CMM) measures the surface area of three-dimensional objects.
 These machines are often used during the inspection phase in the manufacturing process.
-A CMM programmer interprets object blueprints and programs the CMM to take accurate measurements.
-Travel to worksites may be involved, and overtime hours might be required.
+CMM programmers interpret object blueprints and program the CMM to take accurate measurements.
+Travel to work sites may be involved, and overtime hours might be required.

 PC-DMIS is a commonly used measurement software program that coordinates measuring machines and eliminates the need for information to be translated into multiple program languages.
-Proficiency in PC-DMIS can be gained as part of an education program or through individual training courses.
-Technical and quality control organizations offer individual courses.
+Proficiency in PC-DMIS can be acquired through education programs or individual training courses offered by quality control organizations.

 Step 3: Gain Work Experience

-CMM programmer positions fall under the category of quality assurance or quality inspection, and many employers require candidates for these positions to possess 3-5 years of experience in the manufacturing field.
-Candidates can gain valuable experience by starting careers in entry-level technical positions.
+CMM programmer positions fall under the category of quality assurance or quality inspection.
+Many employers require candidates for these positions to have 3-5 years of experience in the manufacturing field, which new programmers can start acquiring through entry-level technical positions.

 Step 4: Bachelor's Degree